tomasfabian/Joker/Joker.Kafka/Wiki.md

 ```

 ### ToQueryString (v0.1.0)
 ToQueryString is helpful for debugging purposes.
-Returns the generated ksql query without executing it.
+It returns the generated ksql query without executing it.
 ```C#
 var ksql = context.CreateQueryStream<Tweet>().ToQueryString();